diegocasillas/dawn-framework/README.md

 ### `index.php`

 Entry point for the application.
 You won't need to worry about this file either.

+## Architecture

+### Request lifecycle

+The entry point for all request is `index.php`.
+All request are directed to this file by Apache.

+In `index.php`, Dawn is bootstrapped.
+This means that the application is loaded with the configuration and service providers.
+When it is ready, the application is run.

+Next, the *Router* service handles the request, processing it, finding what route was requested by the user and directing it to the *Controller Dispatcher* service.

+The *Controller Dispatcher* is in charge of creating a new instance of the *Controller* that needs to handle the request, and preparing it to call the requested action.

+Finally, the *Controller* delegates momentarily the request to the *Middleware*, which will verify that everything is in order (authentication, authorization...).
+After it, the *Controller* does its job and sends a response back.

 # License
 Dawn is under [MIT License](https://github.com/diegocasillasdev/dawn/blob/master/LICENSE).